wuwen5/hessian/README.md

 > The new commits are copied from the source code of `hessian-4.0.xx-sources.jar` in [https://repo1.maven.org/maven2/com/caucho/hessian/](https://repo1.maven.org/maven2/com/caucho/hessian/)

-While the **Hessian RPC framework** is considered outdated today, its **binary serialization protocol** remains valuable due to the following key advantages:
+The Hessian serialization protocol remains widely used in practice due to the following advantages:

 * ⚡ **High Performance**: Fast (de)serialization
 * 📦 **Compact Size**: Efficient binary encoding